Terms and Conditions

 q) Consumer Protection: Care has been taken to use plain language in these terms and conditions and to explain the reasons for any of the terms that may appear one-sided.
 If any word/s, alone or in combination, infringe the Unfair Terms in Consumer Contracts Regulations 1999 or any other provision of law, they shall be treated as severable and shall be replaced with words which give as near the original meaning as may be fair.
 This will not however, render the remaining terms and conditions void.

 r) Interpretation: These terms and conditions supersede those in the prospectus and elsewhere and will be construed as a whole.
 Unless required to make sense of the immediate context, headings are for ease of reading only and not otherwise part of the terms and conditions.

 s) Jurisdiction: This contract was made at the School and is governed exclusively by English Law.
 A school operating under one DCSF number is defined as a single entity for the purpose of these terms and conditions.

 u) Drugs & Alcohol Abuse: The school reserves the right to undertake random testing for the use of drugs and alcohol.
-Any positive result will be assessed at the discretion of the Director or Head Teacher who may suspend or expel the pupil concerned.
+Any positive result will be assessed at the discretion of the Director or Principal who may suspend or expel the pupil concerned.

 In accordance with the standard Agency Agreement terms, agents and consultants agree to promote Buckswood School; to provide accurate information and a professional consulting service to potential applicants; to assist applicants with visa and/or passport procedures; to assess suitability of applicants for the proposed course (checking certificates, reports and obtaining placement tests); to advise applicants of terms and conditions, especially financial implications, and to satisfy themselves that the course is within the means of the client.
 Agents must make the School aware of any conditions or circumstances surrounding a visa national student that raises any doubts over the validity of an application for entry into the UK under Tier four regulations.